 To download the source code and its directory structure in one command, use one of the following options with your assigned username (abc) and password (123):

-- svn --username XXXX --password YYYY export https://svn.arl.noaa.gov:8443/svn/hysplit/tags/hysplit.vX.Y.Z
+- svn --username abc --password 123 export https://svn.arl.noaa.gov:8443/svn/hysplit/tags/hysplit.vX.Y.Z

-- wget -r --reject "index.html" -nH --cut-dirs=1 --secure-protocol=auto --no-parent --no-check-certificate --user=XXXX --password=YYYY https://svn.arl.noaa.gov:8443/svn/hysplit/
+- wget -r --reject "index.html" -nH --cut-dirs=1 --secure-protocol=auto --no-parent --no-check-certificate --user=abc --password=123 https://svn.arl.noaa.gov:8443/svn/hysplit/tags/hysplit.vX.Y.Z

-Once the code is correctly installed, open a terminal window or X-window and change directory to ../hysplit4/working.
-Then just execute the softlink ./hysplit4.tcl and the GUI should open if Tcl/Tk has been installed.
-If the softlink does not exist, one should be created in the working directory using the command ln -s ../guicode/hysplit4.tcl hysplit4.tcl.
 Never run the model from the guicode directory.
 If using an X-window, insure that the X-directory location (usually /usr/X11/bin) in file default_exec points to the location of xterm, which can be determined from the command which xterm.
 Even if you are not planning on running the model through the GUI, create this step and open and then exit the GUI.
 Opening the GUI the first time will create all the basic control files required to run HYSPLIT.
 These can then be copied to other directories if desired.
 If the GUI fails to open the Postscript files, you may need to edit default_exec and change the Ghostview command from gs to display, or evince.

 As an alternative, instead of opening a terminal window to run HYSPLIT, a desktop icon can be created by running the script icon2desk.sh.
 Edit as appropriate for your system.